First-Year Students

 Sophomores

-What does it mean to be a moral animal?
-What forms of ethical and scientific inquiry can help one live a moral life?
+What does it mean to be human in this world of change?
+What forms of ethical and scientific inquiry can help one anticipate, shape, and navigate change?
 Sophomores are introduced to the interdisciplinary study of science and philosophy with an objective of engaging in critical thinking and research.
 Different areas of inquiry are examined each year, such as evolutionary biology, environmental ethics, and epistemology and logic.
 The fall seminar, HS 201, fulfills the Scientific Perspective while HS 202 in the spring fulfills the Ethics and Values Perspective.
 Each of these classes may also be taken at Kasteel Well in the Netherlands.

 Juniors